dotClique/globingular/globingular/README.md

 ### RestServer module
 The RestServer module sets up a webserver that the desktop-client can connect in order to access the RestApi.

+Restserver can be run using 'mvn exec:java -pl restserver'.

 ## Testing and coverage reports
 The project uses Checkstyle to enforce styling guidelines, Spotbugs to check for overlooked bugs and Jacoco to check test coverage.
 Auto-generated reports can be viewed by running `mvn site` in the project directory, and viewing `target/staging/index.html`.
 From there you can browse into the individual modules' subfolder and reports.
 It can be run as a local web server by executing `mvn site:run` afterwards.